echemdb/unitpackage/doc/README.md

 This documentation is automatically built and uploaded to GitHub Pages.

-To see the documentation locally, type:
+To build and see the documentation locally, type:

 ```
 cd doc
 make html
-python -m http.server 8880 --directory ../generated/doc/html &
+python -m http.server 8880 -b 127.0.0.1 --directory generated/html &
 ```

 Then open http://localhost:8880/ with your browser.